Want to hear more from us?

 What about new roles or technical roles?
 Many organisations have realised that chasing a limited talent pool, paying ever higher salaries to attract passive candidates, with a long time to hire is not a commercial way forward.

-Time to drop the old hiring manual
+ChatGPT in recruitment means it's time to drop the old hiring manual

 One of our clients, a large European engineering firm, had a role open for 200 days and had 12 applications.
 The view of the TA team was that it was a specialised role and it would take time to find the right person from a very limited pool.
 Given the productivity impact, the Managing Director decided a new approach was needed and the company would provide the training to get the person up to speed.